 - extra i/o including spi, i2c, uart, and more gpio

-The latest round of Smoothieboards, v1.0a, have no major feature differences from the Kickstarter boards.
+The latest round of Smoothieboards, v1.0b, has no major feature differences from the Kickstarter boards.
 Of note, the silkscreen has been improved with the end user in mind for easier configuration.
 A more complete changelist is available on the Github repository.
 The different variants simply have more or fewer components populated.
 It is always possible to upgrade a board all the way to 5x with appropriate soldering skills and tools.

 The -xC variants include nice polarized connectors pre-soldered to the board as pictured in the first photo.
 The -xM variants include the same connector set as the -xC kits but not soldered on yet as pictured in the second photo.
 The -x variants do not include connectors, just the Smoothieboard as pictured in the second photo.
 The -xS variant has been dropped for simplicity.